satadrubasu/react-play/README.md

 ### Nested Components
 ### CSS Styling
 ### JSX and Javascript within
   - props | props.children
   - children keyword
   - enabiling javascript in JSX with {}

   - Simple List ( Array of Books ) map() to loop through book list

   - Setting up an Event : attribute , eventHandler
      note inline avoids the running of handler on render of page
-  - import/exports and managing files
+  - import/exports and managing files : Path needs to be there
+     for js inport .js extension not needed
+     Default export can be imported with anyName in other component

+### Free Hosting
+ - npm run build
+ - build folder is good to deploy
-  - free hosting
+ - netlify

 ## Getting Started with Create React App